sebastiansauer/pradadata/README.md

 - geomap of German electoral districts 2017
 - toy data set on sex, height, and shoe size
 - online dating plattform experiment 2015
+- german sentiment lexicon

+Notes that some (most) of these data sets were not published by the author of this pacakge.
+The original authors and the respective licences can be found in the desription of each data set.

 ## Installation